cgtuebingen/spatial_xr/README.md

 - **Hardware**: Any headset from the Quest Series
 - **API Key**: Your own API Key for [OpenWeatherMap](https://openweathermap.org/)

+An APK with the current Release is available.
+We recommend [Sidequest](https://sidequestvr.com/) for sideloading.
 For detailed installation instructions, please visit our [Wiki](https://github.com/cgtuebingen/spatial_xr/wiki).

 ## About